Linn Run State Park: History

 "I should say that fully three-fifths (60%) of the reserve had been burned since the lumbering was done.
 The fires did great damage to the young growth.
 Some places were covered with nothing but ferns and blackberry bushes."

 Scars from these fires can still be seen today in the Linn Run area.

 Most of the wildlife in the area was devastated due to the destruction of their habitat or over hunting.
 White-tailed deer were imported from Michigan and New York to reestablish what had once been a thriving population of deer.
 These deer were released throughout Pennsylvania in 1910.

 During the New Deal era, the park was further developed by the Civilian Conservation Corps and Works Progress Administration.
 A Civilian Conservation Corps camp operated in the park from 1933 to 1942.
 Ten rustic cabins, stone fireplaces, and several buildings and bridges were constructed, along with roads, water and sewage systems, and utilities.

-Today, the area in and around Linn Run State Park is now a thriving second growth forest.
+Today, the area in and around Linn Run State Park is a second growth forest.